tldr-pages/tldr/pages/common/rich.md

 `rich {{path/to/file.py}} --theme {{monokai}}`

-- Display file in an interactive pager:
+- Display a specific file in an interactive pager:

 `rich {{path/to/file.py}} --pager`